 The soup is perfect for “cozy nights in” or dressed up with garnishes and served when “company” is coming.
 It is one of my favorite Thanksgiving Soups when made with pumpkin or butternut squash (don’t forget kabocha) and perfect for Spring Brunch at Easter when made with bright flavors like carrots and ginger.

-How to Change Flavors in this Pumpkin Soup Recipe
+How to Easily Change Flavors in this Pumpkin Soup Recipe

 - Change the pumpkin to any hard, gourd type squash such as butternut squash, acorn squash, kabocha squash or root vegetable such as carrot or parsnip.